This is the year you get all your ducks in a row!

 1. File on time even if you can't pay to avoid pricey late filing charges.

-2. Pay as much as you can manage to reduce interest charges.
+2. Pay as much as you can manage when filing to reduce interest charges.

 3. Be proactive and call CRA to arrange a payment plan for the remaining amount owing.